Leoputera2407/Digital_You/README.md

 # Should print some version of poetry
 poetry --version
 ```
-* Now install the deps and run
+* Now install the deps and run-m '
 ```
 cd backend
 make virtualenv